kimtth/awesome-azure-openai-llm/README.md

 - Azure Open AI Embedding API,text-embedding-ada-002, supports 1536 dimensions.
 Elastic search, Lucene based engine, supports 1024 dimensions as a max.
 Open search can insert 16,000 dimensions as a vector storage.

-- ~~Lang chain interface of Azure Open AI does not support ChatGPT yet. so that reason, need to use alternatives such as `text-davinci-003`.~~

-- @open ai documents:
+- @citation: open ai documents:
 text-embedding-ada-002:
 Smaller embedding size.
 The new embeddings have only 1536 dimensions, one-eighth the size of davinci-001 embeddings, making the new embeddings more cost effective in working with vector databases. https://openai.com/blog/new-and-improved-embedding-model

-- @open search documents:
+- @citation: open search documents:
 However, one exception to this is that the maximum dimension count for the Lucene engine is 1,024, compared with 16,000 for the other engines. https://opensearch.org/docs/latest/search-plugins/knn/approximate-knn/